 Minerals & Rocks

-Records of the Past – Resources for the Future
+Records of the past – resources for the future

 Earth's Stony Legacy – A Solid Foundation

 Minerals and rocks have ever since been central to human progress as tools, as construction and raw materials, and as media for art and documentation.
-Solid rocks constitute the largest volume fraction of planet Earth, including Earth's crust and mantle, providing a solid foundation for life on Earth's surface and for human civilization.
+Solid rocks constitute the largest volume fraction of planet Earth, including Earth's crust and mantle, providing a solid foundation for life on Earth's surface and for human civilisation.
 The rocks of Earth's crust and mantle formed as the products of ongoing, dynamic processes and hold records of Earth's past, from the planet's formation until today.
 Reading this record and projecting Earth's dynamics into the future requires to understand the properties of rocks and minerals as the building blocks of planets.

 Druidenstein, Kirchen, Germany, EU

 Basalt columns stretch towards the sky to form the cone of the iconic Druidenstein in Kirchen, Germany, EU.
 The distinctive shape of the basalt cone is believed to have attracted Celtic druids to gather and perform ritual activities in ancient times.
 In addition to the name Druidenstein (druid stone), the appeal of the rock cone gave rise to local myths and tales.
-The basalt columns, however, formed about 25 million years ago when basaltic magma intruded into the cold surrounding graywacke rocks and solidified to prismatic columns as a result of cooling and contraction.
+The basalt columns, however, formed about 25 million years ago when basaltic magma intruded into the cold surrounding greywacke rocks and solidified to prismatic columns as a result of cooling and contraction.
 Over time, weathering and erosion exposed and shaped the cone.
 Basaltic magma is generated when rocks of Earth's mantle partially melt, for example, beneath regions where Earth's crust is particularly thin, allowing the magma to ascend through the crust.
-Weathering of basaltic rocks helps stabilize Earth's climate by removing carbon dioxide from the atmosphere.
+Weathering of basaltic rocks helps stabilise Earth's climate by removing carbon dioxide from the atmosphere.
 The Druidenstein portrays the connections between Earth's deep interior and surface, between Earth's geologic past and human history, and between rocks and human culture.

 Rocks are composed of minerals.
 The properties of the minerals that form a rock will therefore determine the properties of the rock.
 Many technologically important materials are also composed of minerals or mineral-like materials such as concrete and ceramics.
 As with natural rocks, the properties of technological materials, such as mechanical, chemical, and optical properties, will again be inherited from their mineral components.